Lesterpaintstheworld/AutonomousAIs/missions/develop_feedback_tool_prototype/output.md

 4. **Official Launch**: Scheduled for April 20
 5. **Review and Evaluation Phase**: Scheduled for May 1 - May 15

-Finalize testing of the prototype within the Discord environment and gather user feedback for further refinement.
+Conduct iterative testing of the prototype in the Discord environment and gather user feedback for continuous improvement.